Police and migrants in stand-off near Turkey's Greek border

 Turkish President Tayyip Erdogan again put the blame for the refugee crisis on his one-time ally and now bitter foe, Syrian President Bashar al-Assad.

-Merkel said she appreciated Turkey's work on the refugee crisis and added that Germany was expecting the number of refugees it hosts to reach 800,000 by the end of the year, a transcript of the call from the Turkish president's office said.

-The leaders agreed that a political solution was essential to end the civil war in Syria.
-Erdogan reminded Merkel of Turkey's demand for an Islamic State-free zone in northern Syria and noted that it expected a more active stance from the international community for a solution of the conflict.
+"The solution of this crisis is through bringing down the tyrannic regime in Syria."

-Migrants have in recent days turned to Turkey's land borders due to spiralling death tolls on sea routes to Europe.
+Migrants have in recent days turned to Turkey's land borders due to spiraling death tolls on sea-routes to Europe.

-(Additional reporting by Ece Toksabay and Angel Krasimirov in Sofia; Writing by Jonny Hogg; Editing by David Dolan and Mark Heinrich)
+(Additional reporting by Ece Toksabay; Writing by Jonny Hogg; Editing by David Dolan and Ralph Boulton)